ten-protocol/foundation/governance-guidelines.md

 Until now, Obscuro Limited, a U.K. registered limited liability company, has set up and governed by default the Obscuro protocol and test network currently.
 This includes making key decisions around establishing, maintaining and updating standards and the software which implements them, policies, and procedures for participation in, and use of, the test network.
 This arrangement is strongly community-oriented, but is not yet decentralised in a way which befits a decentralised protocol.
 The community expects that once the protocol software is sufficiently capable and mature, a production network will be established, and data and value managed on this network will become permanent.

 Once this transition to a production network is ready to be implemented, it is critically important that a commercial entity should not control the network.
 It should be governed transparently to its Participants, with a fair and stable structure.
-Several options have been considered for govenance, principally a direct DAO (Distributed Autonomous Organisation) without a formal legal entity, and a not-for-profit formal legal entity.
+Several options have been considered for governance, principally a direct DAO (Distributed Autonomous Organisation) without a formal legal entity, and a not-for-profit formal legal entity.

 The right governance model will enable Network Participants to be involved with, and also understand, how decisions are made (including around issues of identity and permission), building trust and engagement from a wide range of stakeholders.
 This will bring about the best decisions and outcomes for the Network’s long-term success, and lead to greater adoption.